-The California Social Work Hall of Distinction operates under the auspices of the California Social Welfare Archives (CSWA).
+The California Social Work Hall of Distinction is a committee of the California Social Welfare Archives, which maintains its permanent collection at the USC libraries.
 Formed in 1979, the CSWA obtains and preserves materials reflecting the development of social welfare programs in California and conducts and publishes oral history interviews with social work leaders.
 This unique collection of California social welfare history, supported by the USC Suzanne Dworak-Peck School of Social Work and USC Special Collections, is housed in the Doheny Memorial Library at the University of Southern California and has been visited by scholars from throughout the country.
 The digital library of recorded interviews and presentations is online and available to all at www.usc.edu/cswadigital.

 If you know of an individual you believe should be considered for inclusion in this distinguished group, we invite you to submit a nomination.